LayaShankari/temple-culture-explorer-chatbot/README.md

 - The current retrieval system is lightweight and local.
 It can later be upgraded to embeddings with FAISS, ChromaDB, or another vector database.

 ## Team members
--Charvi Gandla
+- Charvi Gandla
--Laya Shankari
+- Laya Shankari
--Garela Akshaya
+- Garela Akshaya
--Bantu Jyothi
+- Bantu Jyothi
--Madepadege Yavaneetha
+- Madepadege Yavaneetha

   ## Team